marekkorzeniowski/Spark-Essentials/README.md

 -----------
 ## Some thougths and assumptions about carried-out analysis

-Objectives
+### Objectives
--Gathering meaningful insight from a data
+- Gathering meaningful insight from a data
--improve company performance
+- improve company performance
--maximalize income
+- maximalize income
 - search for the fields of possible improvement and savings

 ### Observations and proposals